What you should know about Safeguarding Adults

 •can’t protect themselves from abuse or neglect because of their care and support needs

-The Bristol Safeguarding Adults Board (BSAB) is a statutory partnership of all the organisations working to safeguard adults at risk in the city.
-Their policies help people to report, investigate and stop abuse, supported by Adult Care Team Managers.
+The Keeping Bristol Safe Partnership - Adults (KBSP) is a statutory partnership of all the organisations working to safeguard adults at risk in the city.
+The multi-agency policies help people to report, investigate and stop abuse, supported by Adult Care Team Managers.

 Abuse and neglect